openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rbd.md

 ```

 On the cephadm shell, backup the existing ceph_spec.yaml, edit the spec
-removing any oc0-controller-1 entry, and replace it with oc0-ceph-0:
+removing any oc0-controller-1 entry, and replacing it with oc0-ceph-0:

 ```